goto-eof/europea-library-server/README.md

 - search by title, author, publisher, ISBN and published date;
 - edit e-book information (only administrator is able to do this);
 - generate e-book URL QR Code;
-- login/register to the system (2 categories of user: ADMINISTRATOR and USER).
+- login/register to the system and change password (2 categories of user: ADMINISTRATOR and USER);
+- bulk category/tag/language/publisher name change  (only administrator is able to do this);
+- control panel (administration for admin, profile and security for all users).

 ## Job steps